 7. AMF to UE: (final) NAS MM transport message forwarding authentication message from USS including authentication/authorization result (success/failure).

 8. [Conditional] if UUAA-MM succeeded, AMF triggers a UE Configuration Update procedure to deliver to the UAV authorization information from USS, as described in clause 5.2.2.1.
-If UUAA-MM fails during a Re-authentication and Re-authorization and there are PDU session(s) established using UAS services, the PDU Sessions should be released with the appropriate cause value.
+If UUAA-MM fails during a Re-authentication and Re-authorization and there are PDU session(s) established using UAS services, AMF triggers these PDU Sessions release with the appropriate cause value.
+AMF identifies which PDU session is for UAS services based on the DNN/S-NSSAI value of the PDU session.

-Editor's note: Whether AMF triggers the PDU sessions release or other mechanism is used is FFS.

-9. [Conditional] if UUAA-MM fails, based on network policy the AMF may trigger Network-initiated Deregistration procedure described (as specified in TS 23.502 [3], clause 4.2.2.3.3) and it shall include in the explicit De-Registration Request the appropriate rejection cause value.5.2.2.3 USS triggered UAV Re-authentication and Re-authorization procedure
+9. [Conditional] if UUAA-MM fails, based on network policy the AMF may trigger Network-initiated Deregistration procedure described (as specified in TS 23.502 [3], clause 4.2.2.3.3) and it shall include in the explicit De-Registration Request the appropriate rejection cause value.

-Editor's note: This clause will specify the UAV re-authentication triggered by USS using UUAA-MM.
+At any time after the initial registration, the USS (via UAS NF) or the AMF may initiate Re-authentication procedure for the UAV.
+For AMF initiated case the Re-authentication procedure shall start from step 2.
+USS initiated re-authentication procedure is described in clause 5.2.4.

-5.2.2.4 USS triggered UAV authorization revocation procedure
+Editor's Note: It is FFS how the UAS NF is informed of a new serving AMF when the UUAA context is transferred to a new AMF.5.2.2.4 USS triggered UAV authorization revocation procedure

 Editor's note: This clause will specify the UAV authorization revocation triggered by USS when UUAA-MM was previously performed.